flashbag/quiet-quail/README_DEPLOYMENT.md

 - Create necessary directories
 - Run a test to verify everything works

-**Note:** You may need sudo privileges for installing Playwright system dependencies.

 ### 3. Setup Cron Job

 After successful setup, configure the cron job to run every 6 hours: